 And there you have it – Instant Pot lentil soup.
 Top with the remaining bacon and add fresh herbs if you like, and you have yourself a hearty and nutritious bowl of goodness.
 I especially love leftover portions as lunches in the days after.
 Good fuel for getting through an afternoon of work!

-- Would you rather have a lentil soup that’s smoky and spicy?
-Try chopping up one chipotle pepper in adobo sauce and adding it along with the remaining ingredients in step #4.
-I’ve made that variety before and enjoyed it (as you can see my pepper in the overhead ingredient shot above!), but be warned – it’s pretty spicy!
-This smoky version is a safer bet for a wide range of palates.
+To make this soup spicy, try chopping up one or two chipotle pepper in adobo sauce and adding it along with the remaining ingredients in step #4.
+I’ve made that variety before and enjoyed it (as you can see my peppers in the overhead ingredient shot above!), but be warned – it’s pretty spicy!
+If you’re making this soup for a crowd of varying palates I recommend leaving it out.

 - I highly recommend using a variety of bacon that is thick-cut and smoked.